saeedvfx/musings/content/Premut.md

 But back in the day, when images where passed to the compositing department, they came in two flavours: Premult or Straight.
 Straight was the image without the alpha baked right in, and Premult was with the alpha already baked in.

+And much like that high school nick name you hated so much, the name kinda stuck.

 The Premult node is Nuke's way of telling it to use the cookie cutter to make your cookie!